Police Officer Position FAQs

 Run 500 yards

-With the exception of the 500 yard run, all tests must be attempted twice and successfully completed at least once with an overall score of 384 or more to pass.
+With the exception of the 500 yard run, all tests must be attempted twice and successfully completed at least once.

 Q: If I am currently employed as a California Police Officer (lateral), am I eligible to waive any portion of the hiring process?